 There are a small number of scholarships available for honours students, which are awarded on the basis of academic merit and equity.

-The University of Sydney Honours Scholarship 2016 are available to new or continuing students from all faculties intending to enroll in an honours program at the University of Sydney for the following year.
+The University of Sydney Honours Scholarships are available to new or continuing students from all faculties intending to enrol in an honours program at the University of Sydney for the following year.

 The University of Sydney Business School offers a number of scholarships.